 Physics is the source of new concepts about the nature of the universe and is a driving force for new technologies.
 The fundamental physics research of one generation frequently leads to the applied physics and technology of the next.

 The Department of Physics, Applied Physics, and Astronomy programs prepare undergraduate students to contribute to these new concepts and technologies through innovative teaching methods that combine student-faculty interactions, computer-based education, and “hands-on” experience in modern laboratories.
-The curricula are flexible so that students can prepare for either technical employment upon graduation or for graduate study in physics, applied physics, or engineering.
+The curricula are flexible so that students can prepare for either technical employment upon graduation or for graduate study in physics, applied physics, engineering, or other disciplines.
 Physics also provides an excellent foundation for a nontechnical career.
 Another important aspect of the physics program is student-faculty research projects involving collaboration between physics undergraduates and faculty on a variety of research topics at the forefront of the field.

 The Department of Physics, Applied Physics, and Astronomy’s graduate programs lead to the M.S. and the Ph.D. in physics.
 These degrees are available in several research areas that are summarized below.
 For graduate students specializing in Astronomy and Astrophysics, the M.S. degree is available either in astronomy or physics with specialization in astrophysics.

 Rensselaer’s graduate study in physics prepares students for a variety of careers including industrial research and development, government laboratory research, and university research and teaching.
 The department conducts both fundamental and applied research, often in collaboration with researchers from other Rensselaer departments, other universities, industry, or the National Laboratories.
 Characterizing the Physics Department’s intellectual climate are lively interactions between theorists and experimentalists with common research interests.
 Colloquia and department seminars supplement course work.
 As an important part of their graduate education, students collaborate with faculty members to make original research contributions in their area of specialization.
 Many have won national competitive graduate student research awards.

 Research Innovations and Initiatives